vladsolokha/pas-website/README.md

 ✅ user should see phone contact info
-✅ user fills out form with name, phone, email (required), and message ✅ user clicks on get quote and a form appears message us opens form within window (modal?) client gives name, phone, email (req), message (req) form sent to server for processing/sending/confimation react gives confirmation upon submission
+✅ user fills out form with name, phone, email (required), and message ✅ user clicks on get quote and a form appears
+-message us opens form within window (modal?)
+-client gives name, phone, email (req), message (req) -form sent to server for processing/sending/confimation (AWS SAS) -confirmation upon message submission

 transition show hide hours should be smooth

-env.vars will be accessed by Netlify

 domain name will be registered on hover.com as proaudioservice.org

 ## Available Scripts